-Contra Greenberg (2016, 2019), I argue that the oddness of even in (69) isn't due to a failure of satisfying the scalar presupposition of even.
-Instead, it is due to the oddness of not using even when the option of using even is clearly available: a conjunction of the form " S_1 and even- S_2 " implicates that even- S_1 is infelicitous (or more precisely, that the evaluative scalar presupposition, that S_1 is unlikely, is false).
+Contra Greenberg (2016, 2019b), I argue that the oddness of even in (69) isn't due to a failure of satisfying the scalar presupposition of even.
+Instead, it is due to the oddness of not using even when the option of using even is clearly available in terms of the truthfulness of the related evaluative inference and the speaker's linguistic habit of using evaluative particles.
+More precisely, a conjunction of the form " S_1 and even- S_2 " implicates that either (i) even- S_1 is infelicitous (i.e., that the evaluative scalar presupposition, that S_1 is unlikely, is false,) or at least that (ii) even- S_2 doesn't grant the felicity of even- S_1 (i.e., that S_2 is unlikely doesn't entail that S_1 is unlikely).
 In consequence, if even is used for a less extreme case, it should also be used for the more extreme case(s).
 Consider, in contrast to (69), even felicitously appears in the semi-finals-clause in (70) as it also appears in the finals-clause.